 - Transformative Mediation: A transformative approach seeks to empower each party and to get each side to recognize the needs and points of view of the other.
 The mediator supports the two sides but allows them to determine the direction and structure of the proceedings.
 This is most common when both sides want to fix a broken relationship and mend fences.

-Related Reading: 5 Common Divorce Mistakes
+Related Reading: Common Financial Mistakes In Divorce

 5. Should I Hire A Lawyer For Mediation?